mas-bandwidth/gafferongames/content/post/integration_basics.md

             return output;
         }

 It's absolutely critical that you understand what this method is doing.
 First it takes the current state of the object (its position and velocity) and advances it ahead dt seconds using an Euler Integration step with the derivatives that were passed in (velocity and acceleration).
 Once this new position and velocity are calculated, it calculates new derivatives at this point in time using the integrated state.
-These derivatives will be different to the derivatives that were initially passed in to the method if the derivatives are not constant over the timestep.

-In order to calculate the derivatives it copies the current state velocity into the derivative struct (this is the trick to doing position and velocity integration simultaneously) then it calls the acceleration function to calculate the acceleration for the current state at the time t+dt.
+Most importantly, each of these derivatives will be _different_ from the derivatives at the start of the time step when the rate of change in these quantities changes as a function of time, or as a function of the object state itself.
+For example, a Hooke's law spring force which is a function of the current position, or drag forces that are a function of the current velocity.

 The acceleration function is what drives the entire simulation and in the example source code for this article is defined as follows:

-        float acceleration( const State & state, float t ) {
+        float acceleration( const State & state, double t ) {
             const float k = 10;
             const float b = 1;
             return -k * state.x - b*state.v;
         }

-This method calculates a spring and damper force and returns it as the acceleration assuming unit mass.
-What you write here of course is completely simulation dependent, but it is crucial that you structure your simulation in such a way that it can calculate the acceleration or force derivatives completely from inside this method given the current state and time, otherwise your simulation cannot work with the RK4 integrator.
+This function calculates a spring and damper force and returns it as the acceleration assuming unit mass.
+What you write here of course is completely simulation dependent, but you must structure your simulation so it can calculate the acceleration or force inside this method given the current state and time, otherwise your simulation cannot work with the RK4 integrator.

-Finally we get to the integration routine itself which integrates the state ahead from t to t+dt using RK4:
+Finally we get to the integration routine itself:

         void integrate( State & state,
-                        float t,
+                        double t,
                         float dt )
         {
             Derivative a,b,c,d;